ivynya/aura/README.md

 ## Configuration

 Aside from the authentication and endpoint config options described above, you can also configure which models are available as selections in the client.
-Enter in `/config models ["mistral", "codellama"]` to set the available models to mistral and codellama.
+Enter in `/config models ["mistral","codellama"]` (no spaces) to set the available models to mistral and codellama.

 Again, these models should be pre-pulled and available on your illm provider, and match the tags of the models pulled on your illm provider exactly.